Byiringiro215/Byiringiro215/README.md

 Hi, I'm **BYIRINGIRO Emmanuel**.

-I'm a full-stack engineer and AI builder passionate about creating scalable software with a **10× engineering mindset**.
+I'm a full-stack engineer, AI and Ml engineer passionate about creating scalable software with a **10× engineering mindset**.

-Currently building products at **Blink Technologiz**.
+Currently building products at **Blink Technologiz,RTB & Codebridge fire tech solutions**.

 More about me: